g41797/sputnik/README.md

 type Finish func(init bool)
 ```

-Finish callback is executed by Sputnik twice:
+Finish callback is executed by sputnik twice:
 * during initialization of the process, if Init of another block failed (**init == true**)
   * for this case Finish is called synchronously, on the thread(goroutine) of initialization
 * during shutdown of the process